Small perturbations of polytopes: Weak limits of contrast sequences

-In the second step, we determine the behavior of limits of $P$-coconvex sequences on lower-dimensional faces of $P$.
+In the second step, we determine the behavior of limits of $P$-contrast sequences on lower-dimensional faces of $P$.
 The following characterization of weak convergence is part of the well-known Portemanteau theorem \cite[Thm.~13.16]{kle20}.

 \begin{theorem}[Portemanteau] Let $X$ be a metric space and $\mu, \mu_1, \mu_2, \ldots \in \M^+(X)$ with $\sup_{i \in \N} \mu(X)< \infty$.
 Then $\mu_i \warrow \mu$ if and only if

 \end{theorem}